soos3d/evm-gateway-contracts/README.md

 To run tests using Foundry, run `yarn test`.
 This will run all tests using the default Anvil localnet.

-To run tests against multiple networks forked from each supported networks, run `yarn test:all`.
+To run tests against each supported network (by forking from each network's RPC endpoint), run `yarn test:all`.
 If failures related to remote state from an old block are encountered, either point to archive nodes or run `./scripts/update_block_numbers.sh` to pin the latest block for each network and try again.

 To run tests and output a gas report for the top-level contracts, run `yarn test:gas`.